BUILD YOUR FUTURE WITH THE PROTECTION AND STRENGTH OF THE WORLD'S BEST STEEL FRAMING SYSTEM

 TRUECORE® steel, giving you peace of mind for years to come.

-Each frame is made from TRUECORE® steel and is backed by the strength of a 50 year structural warranty* from BlueScope Steel.
-This is a written warranty not just a sales line.
+Each TRUECORE® steel conforms to relevant Australian Standards AS 1397:2021 and AS/NZS 1365:1996 (R2016) and is backed by BlueScope warranties.* This is a written warranty not just a sales line.
 Building with TRUECORE® featuring the ‘Made by BlueScope Steel’ mark means the frame is guaranteed to meet Australian standards (as referenced in the Building Code of Australia).

 NEX Building Group have built tens of thousands of Supaloc steel framed homes in all Australian climates for over two decades.
 We set the pace in using the latest technology to deliver excellence and our commitment to building with steel frames is the industry benchmark.
 Our wealth of experience and knowledge ensures your home is the best.